 C.J.
-Cherryh, Harlan Ellison, Sarah Hoyt, Ken MacLeod and F. Paul Wilson are just a few of the writers who have discussed their pro-freedom and anti-authoritarian works of science fiction and fantasy while sharing personal stories and exploring a wide variety of timely and timeless subjects.
+Cherryh, Cory Doctorow, Harlan Ellison, Sarah Hoyt, Ken MacLeod, Wil McCarthy and F. Paul Wilson are just a few of the writers who have discussed their pro-freedom and anti-authoritarian works of science fiction and fantasy while sharing personal stories and exploring a wide variety of timely and timeless subjects.

 Among them: technology and free-market innovation, cultural change, the information society, the power of ideas, justice and individual rights, artificial intelligence, the importance of safeguarding freedom of expression and civil liberties, the civilizing and peaceful benefits of free trade and free markets and the dangers of unchecked government and authoritarianism.

-Among the other sf/fantasy novelists participating in these LFS/Prometheus awards videos: Travis Corcoran (Causes of Separation), Cory Doctorow (Little Brother, Homeland), Jane Fancher (Alliance Rising with Cherryh), Karl Gallagher (Torchship), John Hunt (Drug Lord: High Ground with Doug Casey), Ramez Naam (Nexus, Crux, Apex), and Andy Weir (Artemis, The Martian).
+Among the sf/fantasy novelists participating in these LFS/Prometheus awards videos: Travis Corcoran (The Powers of the Earth, Causes of Separation), Doctorow (Little Brother, Homeland, Pirate Cinema), Ellison (“‘Repent Harlequin!,’ Said the Ticktockman”) Cherryh and Jane Fancher (Alliance Rising), Karl Gallagher (Torchship trilogy), Hoyt (Darkship Thieves), John Hunt (Drug Lord: High Ground with Doug Casey), MacLeod (The Star Fraction, The Stone Canal, Learning the World), McCarthy (Rich Man’s Sky), Ramez Naam (Nexus, Crux, Apex), Andy Weir (Artemis, The Martian) and Wilson (Sims, An Enemy of the State, Wheels within Wheels.)

 Check out these videos – or just click on the videos or their underlined headlines – to read some interesting author excerpts and insights to whet your appetite to watch the whole thing.